Eph-Around/epharound.com/README.md

 ## Find out

+Welcome! :wave:

 ### What does that even mean?!?

 It has been said:

 > Fuck around, find out

-This meme-friendly colloquialsim is often accompanied by screenshots demonstrating its meaning that when one "fucks around" ther are apt to "find out" (the consequences).
+This meme-friendly colloquialsim is often accompanied by screenshots demonstrating its meaning that when one "fucks around" they are apt to "find out" (via consequences).

 So, given this rather negative sounding connotation, why would I use such a phrase for any reason whatsover?